Batteries Dead? Recycle Instead! Spring 2020

 What is it?

-Twice a year, Raw Materials Company in partnership with Orange Drop teams up with many Ontario communities to provide people with a convenient option to recycle used household batteries at the curbside.
+In the spring and fall, Raw Materials Company teams up with Ontario municipalities to provide people with a convenient option to recycle used household batteries at the curbside.

 How does it work?